All The Harry Potter Movies In Order, From Sorcerer's Stone To Fantastic Beasts

 Harry Potter And The Goblet Of Fire (2005)

 Once upon a time, Robert Pattinson wasn’t Batman.
 Instead he was having his glory stolen from him by Harry Potter as Cedric Diggory in Harry Potter and the Goblet of Fire.
-It’s time for the Triwizard Tournament and three magical schools are competing, with one seventeen-year-old representative from each school participating.
-But not so fast, fourteen-year-old Harry is selected along with Cedric to represent Hogwarts.
+It’s time for the Triwizard Tournament and three magical schools are competing, with one 17-year-old representative from each school participating, but 14-year-old Harry is selected along with Cedric to represent Hogwarts.
 This creates a big scandal and, of course, leads to danger and attempts to kill Harry Potter.

 Hands down, this was one of the most exciting books to read for all the puzzles and riddles that needed solving for Harry to advance.
 Going into this film, this could either be a make or break moment for the film series.
 Mike Newell does an excellent job of adding the drama and thrills that Goblet of Fire needed to really push the franchise forward.
-This is also the first film where we meet Ralph Fiennes’ fully formed Voldemort.
+This is also the first film where we meet a fully formed Voldemort, played by Ralph Fiennes.

 Harry Potter And The Order Of The Phoenix (2007)

-After the events of Harry Potter and the Goblet of Fire, we witness a darker, more cynical Harry Potter.
-He forms a secret group known as Dumbledore’s Army to practice defense spells.
-This is also the movie where Harry and long time crush Cho Chang (Katie Leung) explore their feelings for each other, and we meet supervillain Dolores Umbridge (Imelda Staunton).
+We witness a darker, more cynical Harry in Harry Potter and the Order of The Phoenix, in which our hero forms a secret group known as Dumbledore’s Army to practice defense spells.
+Also in this movie, the first in the series directed by David Yates, Harry and long time crush Cho Chang (Katie Leung) explore their feelings for each other and we meet Dolores Umbridge (Imelda Staunton), who is easily one of the worst villains in the franchise.

 I will apologize in advance to any Harry Potter and the Order of the Phoenix book and movie stans, but to me, of all the books and movies, this always felt like a filler point.
 It helped forward the story along, but didn’t add anything revolutionary to the series.
 It was fine.
 And David Yates did a fine job directing it.